Edward Heawood: Life and work

 In 1907, Briquet published his four-volume work on filigranology, the study of watermarks.
-Heawood had already been struck by the distinctive forms of watermarks in some of the documents he was working on, and Briquet's work stimulated him to work systematically on this topic, both for the dating of documents and for invesigation into the sources of the paper used in book and map production.
+Heawood had already been struck by the distinctive forms of watermarks in some of the documents he was working on, and Briquet's work stimulated him to work systematically on this topic, both for the dating of documents and for investigation into the sources of the paper used in book and map production.
 Briquet's cataloguing work covered the period up to 1600, and focussed mainly on manuscripts.
 Heawood, being greatly interested in the 17th- and 18th-centuries, and working largely with printed sources, was thus able to complement Briquet's great work.
 His first publication in this area, The use of watermarks in dating old maps and documents appeared in 1924 in The Geographical Journal, and established his reputation as a filigranologist.
 It was reprinted as an appendix to a book on old maps and globes in 1965.
 The 1924 article was followed by a series of papers in The Library between 1928 and 1948.
 This research culminated in Watermarks: Mainly of the 17th and 18th Centuries which described and illustrated over 4000 watermarks.
 The project was made possible by E.J.
 Labarre, founder of the Paper Publications Society, which published Watermarks in 1950.

 Heawood died on 30 April 1949, before completing the editing of Watermarks.
 According to Crone, he was working on indexing marks on the day of his death.
 Crone and Labarre completed the editing work.
 Heawood was survived by his wife Lucy.
 They had married in 1895.
 In 1933 Heawood received the Research Medal of the Royal Scottish Geographical Society, and in 1934 the Victoria Medal of the Royal Geographical Society.